-Enter number of charts sampled or, if an EHR is used, copy the number from column a.
-The number of charts to be sampled equals all patients who fit the criteria or a scientifically drawn sample of 70 patients from all patients who fit the criteria, whichever is less.
+Enter number of charts sampled in column b, or, if an EHR is used, copy the number from column a.
+The number of charts to be sampled equals all patients who fit the criteria (the universe reported in column a) or a scientifically drawn sample of 70 patients from all patients who fit the criteria, whichever is less.
+See discussion of sample size above on page 48.